D3vil-Design/Ender3-V3-KE-Hardware-Mods/V3 SE+KE Y Rails/README.md

 1. Remove bed and disconnect the prtouch harness carefully
 2. Remove linear rods.
 Two screws in the rear
-3. The rear mount is a two-piece.
+3. The rear mount is a two-piece (spacer).
 Snap them together
 4. Place heat inserts as shown in the pictures (1)
 5. Install the mounts and rails as shown in the pictures(2)
 6. Install the rail/bed frame adapter thingies.
 A-left, B-right (3)